Even if you’re a bit on the introverted side, attracting attention to yourself is something you need to do if you want

 A lot of thought should go into how your ad looks and what it says.
 Display ads need to grab attention to be effective, since you are essentially “interrupting” your audience while they are online for something else.
 They also need to give your reader a reason to click through.

 An ad with bad design won’t look professional, and can reflect negatively on your dental practice.
 A good design, on the other hand, will stop your audience in its tracks and draw them in.
-If you’re not a designer, get the help of a marketing agency or graphic designer to select the best typography, color, and visual elements.
+If you’re not a designer, get the help of a dental marketing agency or graphic designer to select the best typography, color, and visual elements.
 They are trained to know what design decisions will lead to a better conversion rate for your ad.

 Just like with dental ppc search ads, your headline and description are important and will determine whether or not you get your audience to click through.
 Headlines need to make people want to read more, and descriptions and call-to-action (CTAS) need to drive people to take the next step.
 Again, if creative writing isn’t one of your strengths, skilled copywriters know how to trigger those responses.

 Want to learn more about digital advertising for your dental practice?